Drugs Similar to POTASSIUM CHLORIDE

 Potassium chloride extended-release tablets are a solid oral dosage form of potassium chloride containing 750 mg, 1125 mg and 1500 mg of potassium chloride, USP, equivalent to 10 mEq, 15 mEq and 20 mEq of potassium, respectively, in a film-coated matrix tablet.
 The chemical name is potassium chloride, and the structural formula is KCl.
 Potassium chloride, USP, occurs as a white, granular powder or as colorless crystals.
 It is odorless and has a saline taste.
 Its solutions are neutral to litmus.
 It is freely soluble in water and insoluble in alcohol.
 The 10 mEq, 15 mEq and 20 mEq tablets contain colloidal silicon dioxide, magnesium stearate, paraffin, polyethylene glycol, polyvinyl acetate, povidone, sodium lauryl sulphate, polyvinyl alcohol, talc, titanium dioxide, triethyl citrate, D&C yellow # 10 (for 15 mEq) and FD&C yellow # 6 (for 15 mEq).
 FDA approved dissolution test specifications and assay sample preparation method differs from USP.

-Potassium chloride extended-release tablets, USP are a solid oral dosage form of potassium chloride.
-Each contains 600 mg or 750 mg of potassium chloride equivalent to 8 mEq or 10 mEq of potassium in a wax matrix tablet.
-Potassium chloride extended-release tablets, USP, are an electrolyte replenisher.
-The chemical name is potassium chloride, and the structural formula is KCl.
-Potassium chloride, USP is a white, granular powder or colorless crystals.
+Potassium chloride extended-release capsules, USP, are an oral dosage form of microencapsulated potassium chloride containing 600 mg and 750 mg of potassium chloride, USP, equivalent to 8 mEq and 10 mEq of potassium, respectively.
+The chemical name of the active ingredient is potassium chloride and the structural formula is KCl.
+It has a molecular mass of 74.55.
+Potassium chloride, USP, occurs as a white granular powder or as colorless crystals.
 It is odorless and has a saline taste.
 Its solutions are neutral to litmus.
 It is freely soluble in water and insoluble in alcohol.
-Inactive Ingredients: Hydrogenated vegetable oil, magnesium stearate, polyethylene glycol, polyvinyl alcohol, silicon dioxide, talc and titanium dioxide.
-Yellow tablets also contain D&C Yellow No. 10 Aluminum Lake and FD&C Yellow No. 6 Aluminum Lake.
-Blue tablets also contain FD&C Blue No. 1 Aluminum Lake and FD&C Blue No. 2 Aluminum Lake.
+Inactive ingredients: ethylcellulose, gelatin, magnesium stearate, sodium lauryl sulfate, titanium dioxide and edible black ink.
+The 10 mEq capsules also contain black iron oxide, FD&C blue No.1 and FD&C red No.3.

 By Substance